rosell-dk/webp-express/README.txt

   rewrite ^/(.*).(jpe?g|png)$ /wp-content/plugins/webp-express/wod/webp-on-demand.php?source=$request_filename&wp-content=wp-content break;
 }
 `
+*Beware:* If you copy the code above, you might get an html-encoded ampersand before "wp-content"

 The `wp-content` argument must point to the wp-content folder (relative to document root).
 In most installations, it is 'wp-content'.